-If needed, you can disable the automatic rebuild for a specific python app, by removing the dedicated file ended by
+If needed, you can disable the automatic rebuild for a specific python app, by removing the dedicated file ending with

-.requirements_backup_for_bullseye_upgrade.txt before to apply the migration.
-You can find this file near the venv of your app inside
+.requirements_backup_for_bullseye_upgrade.txt before applying the migration.
+You can find this file near the venv (Python virtual environment) of your app inside

-Also in the Diagnosis in the webadmin, make sure that no specific issue appeared after running the migration (for example a service that crashed for some reason).
+Also in the webadmin Diagnosis section, make sure that no specific issue appeared after running the migration (for example a service that crashed for some reason).

 Test that your applications are working.
 If they aren't, you should try to upgrade them (it is also a good idea to upgrade them even if they are working anyway).

-If your app is broken and you were already with the last version, you can rerun the upgrade thanks to the
+If your app is broken and you were already with the latest version, you can rerun the upgrade thanks to the

 yunohost app upgrade --force APP_NAME